F0ra/style-transfer/README.md

 </p>

 ## Running
-To use style-transfer just run transfer.ipynb
+To use style-transfer just run transfer.ipynb in Jupyter notebook.